heidijane/Journly/README.md

 3. Type the command `npm start`

 *Note: I reccommend registering as a therapist first when testing, especially if you aren't using the user seed data.
 This way you can click on the "Add Client" button to get your counsellor code which you can then use to register clients for testing purposes.

+## Credits and Dependencies
+- [OpenMoji](https://openmoji.org/) for the mood and avatar icons
+- [Moment.js](https://github.com/moment/moment made formatting dates almost intuitive
+- [React Color](https://github.com/casesandberg/react-color) for a wide variety of easy to install and customize color pickers
+- [React-Simple-WYSIWYG](https://github.com/megahertz/react-simple-wysiwyg) for a not-too-complicated exactly-what-I-needed WYSIWYG text editor
+- [Reactstrap-Date-Picker](https://github.com/megahertz/react-simple-wysiwyg) for an easily customized date input field

+## Thank you!
+Thank you for checking out my project!
+I want to thank the instruction team at Nashville Software School and also my fiancee for giving me the idea for this app.